oremark24/tensor-networks/_sources/doc/welcome.md

 This explanation appears simple on first sight, but tensor networks can easily become a rather complex research topic.
 But we will untangle them - literally, but more on _entanglement_ later.
-Having in mind, that tensor networks offer interesting applications in machine learning and quantum computing, check out this course and have fun with a cool and sometimes mind-boggling framework.
-The content can be found here:
+Having in mind, that tensor networks offer interesting applications in machine learning and quantum computing, check out this course.
+Have fun with a cool and sometimes mind-boggling framework!

 ```{tableofcontents}
 ```